-All states that have a sales tax also have a companion tax for purchases that are made outside of those states; in Michigan this companion tax is called "Use Tax", Also known as remote sales tax.
-It is a six percent tax that is due on catalog, telephone, and Internet purchases from out-of-state sellers, as well as purchases made within a foreign country while traveling and you intend on bringing those items back to Michigan.
+All states that have a sales tax also have a companion tax for purchases that are made outside of those states.
+In Michigan, this companion tax is called Use Tax, also known as remote sales tax.
+It is a six percent tax that may be due on catalog, telephone, and internet purchases from out-of-state sellers, as well as purchases made in a foreign country while traveling when you intend to bring those items back to Michigan.
 Use Tax must be paid on the total price paid to the seller, including any shipping and handling charges.

 To report Use Tax within the program, go to: